Zombie Ghost Train: History

 Zombie Ghost Train were featured in the Horror punk segment of interviews on the Tribal Area 8 DVD compiled by German video-magazine, Tribal Area.
 In an interview with Voltage Media, Sydney band, The Horrorwood Mannequins listed playing with Zombie Ghost Train as one of their biggest moments in their music career.
 Collapse Board classed the band's style as being part of "the horror aesthetic and supernatural lyric themes" of psychobilly.

+Monster Formal Wear

 Zombie Ghost Train released an EP called Monster Formal Wear in 2003 and licensed to German label, Crazy Love Records (CLLP 64204).
 Their first album, Glad Rags & Body Bags, was released in 2005 on German Horrorpunk label, Fiend Force Records (FF-033).
 The song Girl U Want received the most airplay on National Australian radio station Triple J from this album, with a ranking of 7763.

+Dealing the Death Card

 Dealing the Death Card was the second and final studio album by Zombie Ghost Train.
 It was released on 19 May 2007 on Resist Records in Australia and in Germany on Fiend Force Records.
 The band launched this album during an Australian tour between May and June 2007.